Stryve Foods, Inc. Secures $4.1 Million in Funding to Support Growth

-/EIN News/ -- PLANO, Texas, April 20, 2023 (GLOBE NEWSWIRE) -- Stryve Foods, Inc. (“Stryve” or “the Company”) (NASDAQ: SNAX), an emerging healthy snack and eating platform disrupting traditional consumer packaged goods (CPG) categories, and a leader in the air-dried meat snack industry in the United States, announced securing an additional $4.1 million in funding to support its growth.
+PLANO, Texas, April 20, 2023 (GLOBE NEWSWIRE) -- Stryve Foods, Inc. ("Stryve" or "the Company") SNAX, an emerging healthy snack and eating platform disrupting traditional consumer packaged goods (CPG) categories, and a leader in the air-dried meat snack industry in the United States, announced securing an additional $4.1 million in funding to support its growth.

 "We are pleased to secure additional financing to fund our working capital needs, which will allow us to fuel our growth as we deliver against our increasing demand," commented Chris Boever Chief Executive Officer.
 "With our strategic plan progressing as expected, we see significant improvements in our cost model across our business.
 Our productivity program is unlocking operational improvements resulting in further cost reductions and better margins.
 Customer response to our category growth solution and new packaging has been exceptional.
 We are pleased with our progress and committed to our long-term financial goals."